ngryan3/liftovers/d3/iteration-03.final.md

  * Start date: November 23, 2019
  * End date: December 1, 2019

-### Changes from you `product.md`
+### Changes from your `product.md`

-List the most significant changes you made to your product (if any).
-It's normal to change features mid-project or reduce the scope to meet timelines.

 * Our partners requested that volunteers would be able to log in to the web application and upload images of their lifts (delivery of donated food).
 This is a significant change that we are foregoing due to time constraints to meet the deadline of the course.
 However, team members interested in continuing the project with lifTOvers will be trying to implement this feature in the future.
+This can be considered an "extra" feature, as this is not needed for administrative purposes, and is more for the purposes that admins will be able to download the image and share it to social media.
+As such, this was given low priority and reduced from our original scope.
 * Initially we detailed in D1 that we would have 3 user objects that would have login access to the web application: volunteers, admins, and superadmins.
 After realizing the 3 user objects shared many of the same fields (ex: name, surname, email, phone, preferred method of communication, etc.), we decided to make a user object with a role field that is filled with either "volunteer", "admin" or "superadmin".
 Then we also have a volunteer object that is associated with a user object if they volunteer that holds volunteer specific fields (ex: availability, are they licensed, if they own a vehicle, etc.).
 It actually saves redundant code since we have two user models instead of the exptected three!
 The tech lead from lifTOvers even commended on us for this decision, as he stated it was very standard in the industry to implement a similar practice.
 (A positive change!)
  * As there is an existing algorithm to map the closest volunteers to the lift that needs to be picked up, as a group we agreed in the very initial planning stages that priority level to optimize the algorithm would be low on our task list.
 This was also discussed with our project partners, and they agreed that this would a very low priority item to complete.

- * Start with the most significant change
- * Identify either a change in features or a reduction of your original scope
- * For each change, explain why you are making it and what you are hoping to achieve from it

 ### Handoff plan